-About 20% of this comes directly from shipping, some is intentionally fly-tipped, the rest comes from the land, swept by tides, wind, rain and floods into streams and rivers and out to sea.
-70% eventually sinks to the ocean floor.
-The rest floats, much of it ending up in oceanic gyres as massive islands of waste such as ‘the Great Pacific Garbage Patch’.
-It can float around for decades before breaking down into smaller particles and becoming absorbed into the food chain or sinking and becoming part of the ocean floor sediment.
+A report by Eunomia says that over 80% of this plastic waste comes from land-based sources, mainly litter.
+The remainder is released at sea, mostly from fishing activities.
+94% eventually sinks to the ocean floor.
+Some forms massive islands of waste such as ‘the Great Pacific Garbage Patch’.
+The plastic can float around for decades before breaking down into smaller particles and becoming absorbed into the food chain or sinking and becoming part of the ocean floor sediment.

 In addition they contain additives such as pigments and plasticizers, known to be endocrine disruptors, plus toxic metals such as cadmium and lead.
 Research by the University of Plymouth has shown that the particles also attract toxic chemicals from the surrounding seawater and concentrate them on the surface of the plastic, acting as ‘magnets’ for poisons in the oceans.

 These small poisonous particles, found throughout the oceans and mixed with the sand on beaches, are now threatening the entire food chain.
 The toxins they contain are known to be a threat to human health.
-In the water the particles are mixed in with and resemble the plankton, and are being eaten by filter feeders, which are then consumed by large creatures.
-The process of bio-accumulation has the potential to further increase the concentrations of toxins as they pass along the food chain and into our human diets.
+In the water the particles are mixed in with and resemble the plankton, and are being mistaken for food and eaten by marine creatures and birds.